rustwasm/book/src/wasm-pack/run-the-code.md

 we're really just trying to verify that this works!

 Next up we'll need to create a small webpack configuration so that we can use the `webpack-dev-server` to serve the wasm file properly.
+It should be noted that webpack isn't a requirement.
+It's just what was chosen for this tutorial.
+You just need something to server the code!
 Here's what it should look like:

 ```javascript
 const path = require('path');